I enjoy finding the best tools for the price point, but sometimes things are just not worth the cost.

-However, while you will save plenty of coin in the process, occasionally the old adage 'you get what you pay for' will ring true depending on what you buy.
+However, while you will save plenty of coin in the process, occasionally, the old adage 'you get what you pay for' will ring true depending on what you buy.

 From the good to the bad to the ugly, here's how my Ozito power tool purchases have gone so far.

-THE GOOD: Ozito Rotary Tool 170W
+The Good: Ozito Rotary Tool 170W

-I needed a Dremel but couldn't afford Dremel prices (saving for a wedding and having a mortgage means I can't really afford much at all) so I decided to brave my last thirty dollars and try the Ozito rotary tool instead.
+I needed a Dremel but couldn't afford Dremel prices (saving for a wedding and having a mortgage means I can't really afford much at all) so I decided to brave my last 30 dollars and try the Ozito rotary tool instead.

 It turns out that the rotary tool is actually quite a handy bit of kit and I'm struggling to find anything that it can't handle so far.
 High revving, wall powered, sounding like a manic dentist drill and surprisingly easy to handle (and change the bits on).
 So far I've used it for sanding, stripping paint off an old push mower, and grinding plastic, and it's been brilliant so far without a hitch.
 Even better, it can actually use Dremel bits and the occasional drill bit!